gymtrackpage/hybridx-app/PRIVACY_POLICY.md

 You can update your profile information, personal records, and running profile at any time through the App's settings.

-### 6.3 Deletion
+### 6.3 Account Deletion

-You can request deletion of your account and all associated data by contacting us at [your-email@hybridx.club].
-Upon deletion:
+You have the right to request the deletion of your account and all associated personal data.
+To initiate this process, please send an email from the address associated with your HYBRIDX.CLUB account to [training@hybridx.club](mailto:training@hybridx.club?subject=Account%20Deletion%20Request) with the subject line "Account Deletion Request".

-- All Firestore documents (user profile, workout sessions) will be permanently deleted
+**What data is deleted?**
+Upon verification, we will permanently delete the following information:
-- Your Firebase Authentication account will be disabled
+- Your Firebase Authentication account (email, password)
+- Your user profile in Firestore (name, preferences, records)
+- All your workout history and session data
-- Your Stripe customer record will be deleted
+- Your Stripe customer information (your subscription will be canceled)
-- Cached data will be cleared from your device

-**Note:** Some data may persist in backups for up to 90 days, and Stripe retains transaction history for legal compliance.
+- Any connection tokens for third-party services like Strava

+**What data is kept?**
+Anonymized transaction records may be retained by Stripe for legal and financial compliance for a period of up to 10 years.
+This data cannot be linked back to your personal account.

 ### 6.4 Withdraw Consent